Back to School Sale: $100 OFF Sitewide Shop now

 Step 3: Never Skip Aftercare

 The above-mentioned steps are enough to prevent shaving cuts.
-However, you should also put on an after-shave lotion after you are done shaving your face.
-This will soothe the skin and prevent bumps, nicks, or ingrown hair, so you can have smooth skin.
+However, you should also apply an after-shave lotion after you are done shaving your face.
+This will soothe the skin and prevent bumps, nicks, or ingrown hair, resulting in smooth skin.

 Part 4: Tips to Avoid Shaving Cuts and Nicks